NCEAS/vegbank2/src/database/flyway/README.md

 ## How does it work

 The command looks simple, `flyway migrate`, and it is now that you're reading this `README.md` document.
-To get flyway working, you must provide it with a configuration file.
+There are various ways to get flyway working, the one described here is through a configuration file.

 Inside of this configuration file are key-value pairs that represent the credentials you need to access the database you want to migrate to, or re-initialize.
 See example below: